neondatabase/website/content/docs/extensions/neon.md

 updatedOn: '2024-02-08T15:20:54.277Z'
 ---

 The `neon` extension provides functions and views designed to gather Neon-specific metrics.
-Currently, the `neon` extension includes a single user-accessible view that shows local file cache statistics.

-## The neon_stat_file_cache view
+## The `neon_stat_file_cache` view

-Neon computes use a local file cache to extend your data cache to approximately 50% of your compute's RAM.
-The `neon_stat_file_cache` view provides information about local file cache usage.
-The view includes the following columns:
+Neon computes have a local file cache that extends Postgres shared buffers to approximately 50% of your compute's RAM.
+The `neon_stat_file_cache` view provides the following data about local file cache usage:

 - `file_cache_misses`: The number of times requested data was not found in the local file cache.
 - `file_cache_hits`: The number of times requested data was found in the local file cache.